-8.7 Viewing History
+9.7 Viewing History

-Click History to view the history of the changes you have made to the selected iFolders, and to it's files, folders and shared users.
+To view the history of the changes you have made to an iFolder, and to it's files, folders and shared users, first click an iFolder and then click History.
 The History page tracks and displays all the iFolder operations and modifications performed on the selected iFolder.
 It lists all the folders and files that have been added to or removed from the selected iFolder by any user.
 It shows the time and date of iFolder operations performed, and the username that tells you who performed the iFolder operations on the selected iFolder and on its files and folders

-8.8 Viewing Details
+9.8 Viewing Details